 Dr. JONATHAN D. BETHARD is a well published forensic and biological anthropologist, he moved to the Department of Archaeology at the University of South Florida from the Department of Anatomy and Neurobiology at Boston University, where he was heading their Forensics Master's program.
 He has received his graduate training at the University of Tennessee, including working as a field instructor at the Human Remains Recovery School.
 His scholarly pursuits so far have included refining methods used for constructing biological profile in forensic contexts, Andean bioarchaeology, stable isotope analysis and geometric morphometrics.
 On the international scene, Jonathan has worked as an instructor for numerous courses in forensic anthropology with the International Criminal Investigative Training Assistance Program (ICITAP) in Colombia and Algeria and has taken over since 2013, ArchaeoTek’s Osteology and Bioarchaeology laboratory programs.

 Dr. FRANKIE WEST has received her PhD at the University of Tennessee, Knoxville.
 She specializes in biological anthropology with a particular focus in molecular anthropology, including forensic genetics and ancient DNA.
 Prior to returning to graduate school, she spent five years as a museum professional, focusing on exhibit design and curation.
 Her scholarly interests include non-destructive DNA analysis, soil-based DNA, and comparisons between skeletal morphology and genetics.
 She has taught classes on biological anthropology, archaeology, and forensic anthropology.
 She currently teaches at Western Carolina University and was recently awarded a National Geographic Early Career Award.
-Since 2017, she has been directing the Lost Churches’ Ossuary Excavation and Commingled Remains Laboratory/Workshop.
+She has been directing the Lost Churches’ Ossuary Excavation and Commingled Remains Laboratory/Workshop in 2017 and 2018.

 Project Administrative Coordinator